garystafford/streaming-sales-generator/README.md

 Every time you want to explore a new streaming technology or create a demonstration, you must first find an adequate data source or create a new source.
 Ideally, the streaming data source should be complex enough to perform multiple types of analyses on and visualize different aspects with BI and dashboarding tools.
-Additionally, the data should a degree of predictability, possess a certain level of randomness without being completely random, and conversely, not result in uniform distributions of data over time.
+Additionally, the data have should a degree of predictability, possess a certain level of randomness without being completely random, and conversely, not result in uniform distributions of data over time.

-This configurable data generator (`producer.py`) streams drink products, semi-random sales transactions, and product inventory activities to Apache Kafka.
+This projects's configurable data generator (`producer.py`) streams beverage products, semi-random beverage sales transactions, and product inventory activities to Apache Kafka topics.
 It is designed for demonstrating streaming data analytics tools, such as Apache Spark Structured Streaming, Apache Beam, Apache Flink, Apache Pinot, Databricks, Google Cloud Dataproc, and Amazon Kinesis Data Analytics.

 ## Highlights